illfixit/kind-stranger-vanillajs/README.md

 "Your grandma is a very talented UX critic.
 Kudos to her.
 (Good Job btw I love it)"
 ```

-## Getting Started
-No Setup is required.
-You can copy these files on your Desktop
-or visit https://illfixit.github.io/kind-stranger to start using it.

 ### Prerequisites
 Same.
 No Prerequisites.
 No NodeJS.
 No WebPack or Babel.
 Nothing.